eulersson/LSystemsMaya/README.md

 It's normal if you didn't understand exactly what I explained in this readme file, I would recommend you to find a proper explanation of the L-System concept, because it is so interesting!
 You can even apply L-Systems to music!

-Any questions please drop me an email to *hello@ramonblanquer.com*, thanks for taking your time reading, and apologies for my crappy English.
+Any questions please drop me an email to *blanquer.ramon@gmail.com*, thanks for taking your time reading.
 Love.

 *Ramon Blanquer (NCCA) ©*